jermp/psds/README.md

    than `tree_epi32_node256u` for log *n* = 9, 10, 11 on sum and
    for log *n* = 9, 10, 11, 12 on update);
    the buffered version is generally better on larger values of *n*.

+5. Blocked Fenwick trees are more efficient than traditional Fenwick trees because the height is reduced from log(*n*) to log(*n*/B).
+The *average* number of nodes traversed will then be log(*n*/B)/2 for uniformly distributed (random) queries.

+6. However, Blocked Fenwick trees performe worse than a segment tree with the same block arity B in the worst case.
+This is because the segment tree will always (in the worst case) traverse log(*n*)/log(B) nodes, against log(*n*/B) nodes.

+7. Truncated Fenwick trees shine for larger values of *n* because the "high" part of the data structure, that is a Fenwick tree, is likely of fit in cache without using any space overhead, and we only apply SIMD on the identified leaf.
+The segment tree using the same node structure performs worse because every node uses extra space, causing the tree to exit the cache before the truncated variant.
+Thus the truncated variant wins out because of the reduced number of cache misses.